How to Heal a Dog Wound: A Complete Guide

 1. Check for Signs

 Puncture wounds are particularly prone to infection, so it’s essential to check the wound closely.
-When your dog’s wound has increased redness, swelling, and inflammation, along with signs of whining and crying, be sure to seek vet care.
+When your dog’s wound has increased redness, swelling, and inflammation, along with signs of whining and crying, seek vet care.

 1. Seek Veterinary Care

-Due to the high risk of infection, it’s often advisable to seek veterinary care for puncture wounds, especially if they were caused by an animal bite.
 We’ll clean the wound and may recommend antibiotics to help treat the infection.
+In severe cases, we’ll drain any fluid or pus from the dog's wound.
 Our vets will provide home-care instructions to help you.

 1. Help with Recovery